3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 I find its good to do it this way as you can see its done, just don't be tempted to click other stuff!

-Once you have frozen the Kernel the first time you can start from the next section below any time you need to do updates.
+Once you have frozen the Kernel the first time you can start from the next section below any time you need to do updates in the future.

+just make sure you've done it this first time or the process wWILL fail! it's very important!

 Now you "should" be able to run the following commands WITHOUT Bricking your printer!
 Keep 'em crossed!